guestdaniel/ZilanyBruceCarney2014.jl/README.md

 More models to come soon!

 # Installation
-In this early version of AuditoryNerveFiber.jl, installation unfortunately relies on some manual steps (this will be improved soon).
+In this early version of ZilanyBruceCarney2014.jl, installation unfortunately relies on some manual steps (this will be improved soon).
 Follow the steps below and reach out if you have any questions:
-1. To install AuditoryNerveFiber.jl, clone the repository from GitHub, either from the download link on the GitHub page or with the following CLI git command:
+1. To install ZilanyBruceCarney2014.jl, clone the repository from GitHub, either from the download link on the GitHub page or with the following CLI git command:
 ```
-git clone git@github.com/guestdaniel/AuditoryNerveFiber.jl
+git clone git@github.com/guestdaniel/ZilanyBruceCarney2014.jl
 ```
 2. Navigate to wherever you cloned the repository and execute the compilation script `external/shared_library.sh`.
 Note that you will need to have `gcc` installed, or modify the script to suit your installed C compiler.
-3. Use a text editor or your IDE to modify line 5 of `src/AuditoryNerveFiber.jl` to point to your copy of `libzcb2014.so`, which should be in the same folder as the compilation script (assuming that the script executed successfully).
+3. Use a text editor or your IDE to modify line 5 of `src/ZilanyBruceCarney2014.jl` to point to your copy of `libzcb2014.so`, which should be in the same folder as the compilation script (assuming that the script executed successfully).
 This is an unfortunate manual step that we are working to eliminate from the install process!
 4. From whatever Julia envronment you want to use the package, activate the package REPL (press `]` in the regular REPL) and install with:
 ```